CamilaGrandini/class-7-exercise-part-1/README.md

 The subject matter for the questions is up to you, so feel free to have fun with them.
 Oh, and please don't use the example questions above!

 ### Trivia Questions
+2. Who is known as the father of computers?
+Answer: Charles Babbage.

 ## Part 2
 Part 2 of this exercise can be found here: https://github.com/jrmykolyn/branching-practice.